All articles

 A large-format Marriott resort — 275 rooms — built for groups, conferences and multi-generational families who want reliable infrastructure over intimacy.
 It was one of the first hotels to open in Desaru Coast and reads that way: solid rather than distinctive, with the brand's usual wellness-forward positioning (running track, spa) as its main point of difference.

-Insider verdict Frequent-stayer sentiment on this property has been mixed rather than glowing since it opened — reports of a serviceable but unremarkable stay are common, with breakfast singled out as the strongest part of the experience.
-Westin sits outside Marriott's STARS & Luminous preferred-partner tier, so there's no elevated booking path here regardless of Bonvoy status; book it for the room count and the conference facilities, not for a differentiated luxury experience.
+Insider verdict — Guest sentiment on this property has been mixed rather than glowing since it opened — reports of a serviceable but unremarkable stay are common, with breakfast singled out as the strongest part of the experience.
+The Westin books through Marriott Luminous like the group's other lifestyle brands, but the pull here is the room count and conference facilities rather than a differentiated luxury experience.

 Best for: groups and conferences; multi-generational families; straightforward reliability